The name you choose for your service is important to its success.

 You should check how your service’s name performs both before and after going live.

-You should use research and testing to check that the name of your service allows users to quickly recognise what it does.
+You should conduct user research and testing to check that the name of your service allows people to quickly recognise what it does.

 You can use tree testing to see if users can: